Rick Ellsley: Florida big rig injury attorney on your side

 If you’ve been injured due to the negligence of a truck driver or trucking company in Broward County, you could be entitled to significant compensation to cover lost wages, medical bills and pain and suffering.
-Your best chance for a successful resolution to this type of personal injury case is retaining a highly experienced truck accident lawyer in Plantation, Pembroke Pines or Davie.
+Your best chance for a successful resolution to this type of personal injury case is retaining a highly experienced truck accident lawyer in Plantation, Florida.

 Understanding what causes truck accidents could help you avoid them.
 If you know what to watch for, you are likely to be more alert and better able to react when a semi makes its first erroneous move.

 - driver fatigue.
 Although this might seem like the No. 1 cause of truck accidents resulting in injuries, surprisingly, it isn’t.
 Falling asleep behind the wheel does happen, but it’s rare.
 When it does occur, it's often attributed to a medical condition that wasn’t diagnosed as of the driver’s last physical.